 JuiceMedia is an after-school youth filmmaking collective of high school students.
-The Fall term begins Oct 3, 2017 and concludes Dec 14.
+The Fall term runs early October until mid-December and the Spring term runs end of January until mid-May.
 The program meets 3:30-5:30 pm, Tuesdays, Wednesdays and Thursdays.
-The Fall program is free for students on free or reduced lunch with a suggested tuition of $350 for others.
-Metro transit bus cards are provided for Minneapolis and St Paul students on scholarship, other youth able to provide their own transportation are welcome to apply.
-Young filmmakers interested in joining should contact Youth Programs Director Deacon Warner via our contact page or apply online.
+JuiceMedia is free for students on free or reduced lunch with a suggested tuition of $350 for others.
+Metro Transit bus cards are provided for Minneapolis and St. Paul students on scholarship; other youth able to provide their own transportation are welcome to apply.
+Young filmmakers interested in joining should contact Youth Programs Manager, Emily Downes, via our contact page or apply online.

-Weeklong film and photography Youth Summer Camps for kids 11-17 are offered June through August.
+Weeklong film and photography Youth Summer Camps for kids 10-18, plus our 3-week FilmNorth Academy for ages 17-24, are offered June through August.
 Summer camps include an introduction to video production, workshops on screenwriting, animation camps, digital photography and more!

 There are a number of ways FilmNorth members can become involved in the program:

 - Serve as a project mentor for a student group

 - Be part of a panel of professionals hearing students pitch project treatments

 - Screen your own short work and provide Q&A with students

 - Invite students to visit your production site or post-production house

 - Take on a student intern for one of your projects